abnerjosefelixbarbosa/api-banco-okay/README.md

 # About project

-Back-end API which allows to do transactions, where the customer enters his profile and selects the balance transfer operation to another account.
+API which allows to do transactions, where the customer enters his profile and selects the balance transfer operation to another account.

 # Features